buildpacks/spec/distribution.md

 A platform supporting builders SHOULD allow users to configure the build environment for a provided builder.

-A platform supporting builder creation MUST be able to create a valid builder from a valid [builder.toml](#builder.toml) file.
-(NOTE: much like (roses by any other name)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC543212], the platform MUST parse the contents of a builder-specifying toml file regardless of how it's called.)
+A platform supporting builder creation MUST be able to create a valid builder from a valid [builder.toml](#files) file.
+(NOTE: much like [roses by any other name](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC543212), the platform MUST parse the contents of a builder-specifying toml file regardless of how it's called.)

 #### General Requirements